stefanjelkic00/SFCC-TrainingSite/README.md

 # The latest version

-The latest version of SFRA is 4.4.1
+The latest version of SFRA is 6.0.0

 # Getting Started

 1. Clone this repository.

-2. Run `npm install` to install all of the local dependencies (node version 8.x or current LTS release recommended)
+2. Run `npm install` to install all of the local dependencies (SFRA has been tested with v12.21.0 and is recommended)

 3. Run `npm run compile:js` from the command line that would compile all client-side JS files.
 Run `npm run compile:scss` and `npm run compile:fonts` that would do the same for css and fonts.